NHERI-SimCenter/R2DExamples/E2MDOFBuildingResponse/README.rst

    The random variable panel will be left empty for this example.

-#. **RES** The analysis outputs for the selected 50 buildings are show in the figure below.
-The buildings are mostly likely in moderate damage states (Damage State 2 or 3 per HAZUS) with the non-structural damage would dominate the economic losses.
-The repair costs range from 1% to 7% of the total replacement costs, and the repair time range from 1 to 20 days.
+#. **RES** The analysis outputs for the selected 50 buildings are shown in the figure below.

    .. figure:: figures/r2dt-0002-RES.png
       :width: 600px